245122749053/WM-Aitha-Likhitha-MVSR-Engineering-College/README.md

 Event-driven data transmission

-Use of low-power wide-area networks
+Use of low-power wide-area networks in deployment

 These measures significantly extend battery life and reduce maintenance requirements.